 Be clear with the booking details in your message.
 This is just a small pet peeve of mine I know other providers share, but it is always best to be clear with the details of a booking from the get-go.
 “4 hour date at 6pm on February 10th” is much better than “a few hours in the evening sometime next week.”
 Believe me, it is easier (and quicker!) to accommodate a booking when none of the details are left ambiguous.

 Escort-client relationships are two-way streets.
-There is, unfortunately, a large portion clientele who seek out escorts not for the intimacy and companionship, but for a sick power high off dominating another individual.
+There is, unfortunately, a portion clientele who seek out escorts not for the intimacy and companionship, but for a sick power high off dominating another individual.
 They seem to treat their money as the leverage to keep escorts in line, expecting all providers to do and say as they please in pursue of their mighty dollar.
 The implication is always the same: If you do what I want, I will be your client.
 To these people I have this to say: Get the hell over yourself.
 These relationships are not one-sided power dynamics where the provider is at the mercy of the client.
 We are not circus animals on display, acting out tricks while desperately seeking your approval.
 The decision to allow you to become a regular client is a mutual one and not one left to the client’s mercy.
 Carrot dangling promises of “becoming a regular” or “if you’re the right person, we can do all these fun and exciting things!” only show me you are an insecure narcissist looking to dominate and not here for a two-sided relationship.
-Quite frankly, I’m not desperate for anyone’s money and not willing to lower my standards or sell my dignity for a few dollars.
-I have zero tolerance for abuse and disrespect, and if I get even the slightest gist you’re here to play sick power games with me, I will immediately end the relationship and blacklist you far and wide as a warning to my colleagues.
-If you seem to find yourself incapable of behaving properly and respecting the providers you seek to hire, at least be smart enough to realize certain actions have consequences, and don’t be so surprised when soon everyone knows what a jerk-off you are.
+I have zero tolerance for abuse and disrespect, and if I get even the slightest gist you’re here to play sick power games, I will immediately end the relationship and blacklist you far and wide as a warning to all my colleagues.
+I’m not naive enough to expect bad clients to magically become decent human beings through reading this, but I am giving warning that if you’re the type of person who seems to find themselves incapable of behaving properly and respecting the providers you seek to hire, to at least be smart enough and realize certain actions have consequences, and don’t be so surprised when the day comes everyone knows what a jerk-off you are.

 Unless they state they are okay with it, please don’t message an escort at 12:41pm looking for a 1pm appointment.
 It takes time to screen and get ready for an appointment, and time needs to be set aside for you.
 Most of us are not sitting around, dressed ready to go, phone in our hands waiting for you to call us.
 We have other jobs, clients, school, families, chores, and other life responsibilities we are not able to stop at the drop of a hat.
 Me, personally?
 Chances are I’m in sweatpants with no make-up on when you send me that “are you available?” text.
 Plan ahead.